How to become a solicitor

 In order to practice in Queensland, practitioners who have been admitted to the High Court of New Zealand must apply for admission in Queensland under the Trans-tasman Mutual Recognition (Queensland) Act 2003.

-Please note if you choose to seek admission via the TTMRA , the fee payable to the Board is $598.00 to be paid in cash, cheque or money order.
+Please note if you choose to seek admission via the TTMRA , the fee payable to the Board is $598.00 to be paid by cheque, money order or credit card over the counter at the Law Society.
 All cheques and money orders should be made payable to the 'Legal Practitioners Admissions Board'.
 Please complete the contact details form below and submit it to the Board when you pay the Board’s fee.

 Applications under the Trans-tasman Mutual Recognition (Queensland) Act 1992